-Tips and Resources for Athletes at Home:
+Tips and Resources for Athletes Quarantining at Home (Written in March of 2020)

 The novel Coronavirus (COVID-19) has created a global crisis and has impacted people and businesses in every corner of the globe, and athletes have suffered greatly.
 NCAA sports, professional sports, and youth/adult leagues and tournaments have been have been cancelled or postponed worldwide.
 As a result of having to spend time away from their sport and teammates many athletes are experiencing anxiety, depression, loneliness, and other negative emotions during this challenging time.
 Here are some tips and resources to help you best handle this challenging time.